 You may not know your deepest fears, but they show up, somewhat disguised, in your dreams.

 “I didn’t want to frighten you,” a buried fear might say, “so I came in a dream.
 I’m here to answer any questions.
-Is there anything you’d like to know before I go?”
+Is there anything you’d like to know before I go back into the night?”

 Knowledge is power.
 When you know about your fears – what they are, where they originated, why you have buried them, how they are influencing your life – you can set them, and yourself, free.